-In addition, and even more importantly, the student must have had significant research experience in biology, chemistry, BME or any of the biomedical sciences.
+In addition, and even more importantly, the student must have had significant research experience in Biology, Chemistry, BME or any of the Biomedical Sciences.
 Significant means, at the minimum, the equivalent of a full academic year and summer under the same research mentor or colleague.
 It is desirable to present long term involvement in one project or a set of related projects within one laboratory than to present a different project for each period of research.
-So a junior (or senior) who starts a research project in the fall will not have completed a siginficant research experience by the time of the spring HPA interview or even by the time the AMCAS application is submitted in early summer.
+So a junior (or senior) who starts a research project in the fall will not have completed a significant research experience by the time of the spring HPA interview or even by the time the AMCAS (American Medical College Application Service) application is submitted in early summer.

 The medical school admissions committee will wish to see a recommendation from each research advisor who has mentored you.